 This competitive fellowship is awarded to an incoming, full-time Ph.D. student in the Department of Architecture.
-The recipient of this fellowship must demonstrate research performance and potential in the comprehensive field of architecture and/or the related disciplines represented in the College.
+The recipient of this fellowship must demonstrate research performance and potential in the comprehensive field of architecture and/or the related disciplines represented in the school.

 The award consists of a stipend and tuition at the “in-state” rate and is renewable based on the progress of the student’s research.

 Two concurrent graduate student research fellowships per year are provided by this endowment.

 Contingent on annual performance reviews, the fellowship recipient receives: